 The approaching deadline and eventual interest rate hike rightfully sparked a great deal of discourse about student loans in the media, on campuses, and among student advocates.
 But when we consider the fact that subsidized Stafford loans, the only loan category affected by last week’s hike, comprise just 25% of federal student loans, it is clear that much of the discourse has failed to grasp the bigger picture: young people were suffering long before the interest rates on subsidized Stafford loans doubled.

 The real story here is not the accounting issue but the moral issue of how our nation decided to continue forcing its youth to pay in advance, through crippling debt, for access to the hope of a viable career and economic future, with the caveat that they may not even see that career or future materialize.
 The real story is about the slow dismantling of affordable education — one of the last means of upward mobility in America — and the exclusion of a generation from the “American Dream.”
+However, they could use a student loan repayment calculator to find out how much they would need to repay back, taking things one set at a time.

 Whether it was real at any point or not, the “American Dream” is the story our nation tells in which anyone, regardless of identity, can achieve upward mobility and prosperity by working hard, and in which parents can make sure their children live better lives than they themselves have lived.
 Access to a quality, affordable — indeed free — education has long been viewed within that story as the key to that better future for the next generation.
 The common telling of the story of the “American Dream” never includes a generation living through a 20-year period of indentured servitude.